BakiRhina/Locator/README.md

 # Consistency in Query-based Meeting Summarization

+Most of the explanations in this README file (key points and useful information) have been extracted from the projects' Report file, which will be uploaded soon.

  Our project is inspired by an article authored by **Microsoft**, *"QMSum: A New Benchmark for Query-based Multi-domain Meeting Summarization"*.
 This paper introduces a comprehensive dataset designed to train models to perform **query-based multi-domain meeting summarization**.
 The authors suggest several potential avenues for future work, particularly focusing on improving the **consistency** between the generated summaries and the corresponding queries, as determined by the reference summaries.
 Therefore, our primary objective in this project is to **enhance this consistency**.